dotnet/docs-maui/docs/get-started/installation.md

     :::image type="content" source="media/installation/vscode/maui-extension-preview.png" alt-text="Screenshot of the Visual Studio Code extension pane showing the .NET MAUI extension":::

 > [!NOTE]
-> The .NET MAUI extension requires the C# Dev Kit and prerelease C# extensions.
+> The .NET MAUI extension requires the C# Dev Kit which includes the C# extensions.
 You must sign into C# Dev Kit to use the .NET MAUI extension's functionality.
-See [this blog post](https://devblogs.microsoft.com/visualstudio/announcing-csharp-dev-kit-for-visual-studio-code/) for more information about C# Dev Kit and its family of extensions.
+See [this C# Dev Kit documentation](https://code.visualstudio.com/docs/csharp/get-started) for more information about C# Dev Kit and its family of extensions.

 ## Install .NET and .NET MAUI workloads